SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 1. Click _Add/Remove Owners_ and choose yourself
 1. For **Payload Schema** click _Add New_

-Positive
+> aside positive
-: When designing your own Event-Driven Architecture the defining of your topic space is an important step towards achieving the benefits promised by an EDA.
+> When designing your own Event-Driven Architecture the defining of your topic space is an important step towards achieving the benefits promised by an EDA.
 Be sure to take the time to read our [Topic Architecture Best Practices](https://docs.solace.com/Best-Practices/Topic-Architecture-Best-Practices.htm).

 Since our data is JSON we'll define a JSON Schema to define our event payload.